 A guacamole-flavored soup is a thing of beauty (holla!), but I really love this basily, puckery riff on avocado soup.

-How to Make Avocado Soup – It’s So Easy!
+How to Make Chilled Avocado Soup – It’s So Easy!

 Soups like this one are absolutely made for summer.
 Here’s why:

 - This is a dump-and-blend recipe.
-You literally put everything in the blender and have at it.
+Add everything to the blender jar and have at it.

 - The most difficult part of this recipe is the waiting: avocado soup tastes best when chilled for at least 2 hours.
 Oh, the waiting!